stefanoborini/book-the-software-company/00-introduction.md

 - death by a thousands papercuts.
 - what is your business? don't develop things that are not your business. buy them.

-# On company growth
-- understaffing. execs may have quotas that don't reflect reality of the business.
-- eternal september of junior devs
-- you can't cheat nature

 # On process
 - running out of spare capacity to improve the process